floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml_advanced.md

 The name of the users and their roles are determined by so called assertions stored in the SAML responses which are provided by the IdP to Search Guard.
 You can control the mapping of these assertions to user data using the following options:

-**subject_key:** The name of the SAML assertion that stores the user's name.
+**user_mapping.subject:** The name of the SAML assertion that stores the user's name.
 Optional.
 If not configured, the `NameID` attribute is used.

-**roles_key:**  The name of the SAML assertion that stores the user's roles.
+**user_mapping.roles:**  The name of the SAML assertion that stores the user's roles.
 If this assertion is multi-valued, Search Guard interprets each value as single role.
+Required.

-**roles_separator:** For the case that some IdPs do not support multi-valued assertions for roles, Search Guard can also split a single value at a certain separator.
+**user_mapping.roles_separator:** For the case that some IdPs do not support multi-valued assertions for roles, Search Guard can also split a single value at a certain separator.
 Use this option to specify the separator to split the roles.

-**subject_pattern:**  A regular expression that defines the structure of an expected user name.
+**user_mapping.subject_pattern:**  A regular expression that defines the structure of an expected user name.
 You can use capturing groups to use only a certain part of the subject supplied by the SAML Response as the Search Guard user name.
 If the pattern does not match, login will fail.
 See [below](#using-only-certain-sections-of-a-jwt-subject-claim-as-user-name) for details.
 Optional, defaults to no pattern.

 ## TLS Settings